Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- In one matchup against the Bills, Wilson threw for zero passing yards, 197.5 yards below his over/under in Sunday's game.
+- Wilson's zero passing yards in one matchup against the Bills are 197.5 fewer yards than his over/under in Sunday's game.

-- Wilson did not throw a touchdown pass in that game against the Bills.

-- This week Wilson will face the NFL's best pass defense (185.0 yards allowed per game).
+- The 185.0 passing yards the Bills yield per game makes them the NFL's best pass defense this season.

+- The Bills have surrendered 11 touchdowns through the air (0.7 per game).
+They are first in the NFL in that category.

 Recent Performances

-- Wilson put together a 234-yard performance against the Buccaneers last week, completing 57.6% of his passes and throwing for one touchdown.

-- Wilson has thrown for 506 yards (168.7 ypg) to lead New York, completing 59% of his passes and recording two touchdown passes and zero interceptions over his last three appearances.
+- Wilson has 506 passing yards (168.7 ypg), completing 59% of his passes and tossing two touchdown passes and zero interceptions over his last three games.

 - He's also rushed 10 times for 103 yards and two touchdowns, averaging 34.3 yards per game.